exzvor/freedevopsworkspace/devops_grades/elementary_grade/take_11/README.md

 ## Run a simple app (part 1)
 [Here is an example](https://github.com/exzvor/freedevopsworkspace/tree/main/app) of simple app to run.
-There are database as db, backend in golang and frontend in react.
-Your task is to create three docker containers and make them interact with each other to depict requested data on port 80 of the web server.
+Your task is to create three Docker containers representing the database (named db), the Golang backend, and the React frontend, and configure them to interact with each other to display the requested data on port 80 of the web server.

 ### Objectives:
 1. Install only `docker` on your server and download [`northwind` database](https://github.com/exzvor/freedevopsworkspace/blob/main/postgres/northwind.sql) at db directory.